-See also Official Baseball Rule 5.06(b)(4)(C).
+See also Official Baseball Rule 5.06(b)(4)(B&C).

-15. LODGED BALL Rule 5.06(b)(4)(F):
+17. LODGED BALL Rule 5.06(b)(4)(F):

+A ball is considered lodged if, in the judgment of the umpire, the natural trajectory of the flight of the ball is interrupted long enough to affect further play.
 A batted ball that sticks in a fence, scoreboard, shrubbery or vines located on the playing field should be considered a lodged ball.
 Likewise, a ball that goes behind a field tarp or wall padding without leaving the playing field should also be considered to be lodged and the same two base award applies.

-16. PLAY OR ATTEMPTED PLAY Rules 5.06(b)(4)(G), 5.09(c):
+18.PLAY OR ATTEMPTED PLAY

+Rules 5.06(b)(4)(G), 5.09(c):